dzmitry-yasenka/pro-git/chapter-summary/chapter-1.md

 - each user receive full copy of repository (not only snapshot)
 - possible to have more ways of collaboration between different groups of people

-## Some of the goals of Git  were as follows:
+## Some of the goals of Git  were as follows

 - Speed
 - Simple design